Frequently Asked Questions

 Per Ordinance the base rate is charged to each and every building sewer connected to the sanitary sewer system regardless of occupancy or water service shut-off status.
 Disconnection is defined as being capped/plugged at a location near the edge of property, below grade.

 The mailing date of the district¹s 5,000 sewer bills each month is controlled by the date when the District graciously receives the water meter readings from the city of Clear Lake.
 After city personnel update their accounts and mail their water bills, the water meter information is passed on to the District which occurs the first of each month.
 It takes office personnel four to five working days to update all accounts and complete the bill printing process.
 By Ordinance, the bills have to be mailed on or before the 10th of each month and are due on or before the 25th of each month.

 There are three drop off locations in Clear Lake and one in Ventura.
-The drop-off locations in Clear Lake are at Manufactures Bank and Trust, Clear Lake Bank and Trust, and city hall.
+The drop-off locations in Clear Lake are at Manufacturers Bank and Trust, Clear Lake Bank and Trust, and City Hall.
 In Ventura you can drop off your payment at Farmers State Bank.
-There is also a drop box outside the gate at the sanitary district office.
-Please note that cash payments are NOT excepted at any of the drop off locations.
+There is also a drop box outside the gate at the Sanitary District office.
+Please note that cash payments are NOT accepted at any of the drop-off locations.

 The law states that water valves cannot be shut and/or locked for an unpaid sewer bill, only for unpaid water bills.
 Plugging the sewer service pipe for an unpaid sewer bill is illegal due to health issues.
 Therefore, the law clearly states that unpaid sewer bills are to be certified by sanitary districts as a lien against the property from which the bill was generated and not those who generated it.